What to expect when visiting a patient at the Royal Berkshire Hospital:

 - Please bring all necessary belongings with you into hospital for mother and baby to avoid unnecessary trips into hospital for the birth supporter.

-- Supporters must wear a face covering / mask and use hand sanitiser.
+- Supporters must use hand sanitiser.
 Please wash your hands with soap and water regularly during your stay.

 - There are still some visiting restrictions on the Level 4 wards.

-- The healthcare staff will be wearing protective equipment, such as face masks, aprons, gloves and visors.
+- During clinical procedures the healthcare staff will be wearing protective equipment, such as face masks, aprons, gloves and visors.
 Please work with the healthcare staff to maintain social distancing, whenever possible.

 Please speak to the midwife in charge for further information